-Lamb chops were always a staple part of our diet when we were young, usually simply roasted and served with baked potatoes and veg from the garden; simple but delicious.
-The loin meat from the top half of the saddle - the best end - is some of nicest and most tender from the whole animal.
+Lamb chops were a staple part of my childhood, usually simply roasted and served with baked potatoes and veg from the garden; simple but delicious.
+The loin from the top half of the saddle, the best end, is one of the most tender cuts of meat from the animal.
 Keep the chops attached and you have a rack of lamb, perfect to roast whole and carve into classic lamb cutlets.
 The bottom half of the saddle - the short saddle - does not have any rib bones and so you would normally just roast this as a piece of loin.
-What we do in the restaurant is a little more special however; we take the loin from the bone, leaving a flap of the belly fat attached, then make a stuffing from sautéed kidneys and spinach and roll the loin up inside the fat.
-The saddle is then tied with string and roasted.
-It’s a lovely way to cook the loin meat as it’s quite well protected from the surrounding fat.
+Alternatively, if you remove the bone and carefully keep the belly flaps attached, you can stuff them with a filling of your choosing and tie them up with butcher's string.
+The fatty surrounding of the tender loin protects the meat during cooking, making it easier to keep it nice and pink.

 - 3 large courgettes